att/rcloud/doc/INSTALL.md

 	$ npm install

-This will install the node.js dependencies necessary to concatenate and minify the javascript files used in RCloud.
+This will install the node.js dependencies necessary to concatenate and minify the JavaScript files used in RCloud.

+[SASS](http://sass-lang.com/) is also used to manage the CSS used in RCloud.
+You can get help installing SASS by heading over to the [installation page] (http://sass-lang.com/install) and following the instructions for 'command line'.

 ### Starting rcloud